 Following her diagnosis in September 2023, Daisy cut down on gluten in her diet.
 "I am not super strict about it, but generally cutting down on gluten makes me feel better," she told the magazine.
 She's also taking time to rest when she needs to, and getting therapeutic massages, acupuncture, and infrared saunas -- plus she carries rose quartz crystals, which are believed to promote emotional balance.
 She works out with a trainer who focuses on mobility rather than high-intensity cardio.
 "Generally, my training stays pretty consistent.
 And then we tailor stuff to what I’m doing," she explained during the interview.
 “It’s just finding the balance, and me understanding now where my tolerance really ends."

 Daisy has a message for other women who may be going through similar problems.
 "We all read the stats about women being undiagnosed or underdiagnosed and sort of coming to terms with saying, 'I really, actually don't feel good' and not going, 'I’m fine, I’m fine, I’m fine, I’m fine.'
 It’s just normalized to not feel good," she says.
 "Even if you can deal with it, you shouldn’t have to.
-If there’s a problem, you shouldn’t have to just ." ~Alexandra Heilbron
+If there’s a problem, you shouldn’t have to just [suffer through it]." ~Alexandra Heilbron

 Poor Daisy, she's had a lot of health setbacks for such a young woman.
 Good for her for doing that movie about the long distance swimmer, that had to have taken a lot of stamina.